-One might think kachori is a prosaic street food with not much room for innovation or variety!
+One might be under the impression that kachori is a prosaic street food with not much room for innovation or variety!
 Wrong!
-The careful preparation, the multitude of spices, flavours and fillings is what makes kachoris a bestseller Indore.
+The careful preparation, the multitude of spices, flavours and fillings are what make kachoris a bestseller Indore.

-Indoris, rejoice!
-We have compiled a list of the 5 best places that serve the best kachori in the city!
+Indoris, and visitors alike, rejoice!
+If you've been wondering where to find kachori in Indore, We have compiled a list of the 5 places in Indore that serve the best kachoris!

-The specialties of Gelda Kachori are it’s authentic kachoris.
-Aloo kachori and pyaaz kachori are some of the classics along with some unique ones such as corn kachori and green peas kachori.
-The pure and simple taste of their kachoris is what will bring you back every time and is perhaps what has kept the place going strong for the past 25 years.
+The specialties of Gelda Kachori are it’s good old, authentic kachoris.
+Aloo kachori and pyaaz kachori are some classics they bring, along with unique offerings such as corn kachori and green peas kachori.
+The pure and simple taste of their kachoris is what will bring you back every time.
+In fact, it is perhaps what has kept the place going strong for the past 25 years.

 Badri Laal Ji, owner of the establishment has been selling kachoris since 1964.
 He started out selling kachoris on his bicycle back in the day.
-The shop is also called Bam Kachori because according to him, “While cycling near Bal Vinay Mandir I would say ‘Bol Bam’ to attract the attention of students.”
+The shop is also called Bam Kachori because, we quote, “While cycling near Bal Vinay Mandir I would say ‘Bol Bam’ to attract the attention of students.”
 Coming to the taste of the kachori, it is as desi as it gets.
-Badri Laal Ji still uses coal and not a gas stove to prepare his kachoris and give them that rusty, smokey, melt in your mouth taste.
+Badri Laal Ji still uses coal and not a gas stove to prepare his kachoris and give them that rusty, smokey, and memorable taste.

-The shop has not one but two amazing specialties for you to try.
+The shop has not one but two amazing specialties for you.
 Located at Jail Road, Anantanand Alpahar Gruh is famous for its unusual take on poha as well as kachori.
 One word for their kachoris - AAG, which is also the abbreviation for the shop.
-Their dishes have stood the test of time as the place has been around for the past 60 years and people keep coming back for more.
+Their kachoris have stood the test of time as the place has been around for the past 60 years and people keep coming back for more.

 The kachoris at Lal Balti are as unique as it’s name.
 The kachoris have a filling of mashed potatoes and are served with a spicy green chutney.
-The taste has not changed one bit since the shop came into existence 50 years back.
+The delectable flavours have not changed one bit since the shop came into existence 50 years back.
 This joint has two branches - one in Rambagh and the other in Rajendra Nagar.
 If you’re ever in the vicinity be on the lookout for a glowing Lal Balti.

 These joints are sure to satisfy your kachori cravings and then some.
 Each joint with it’s unique twist to the ages old street food, is sure to make you want to come back again and again.